• Homepage

 An easy way to increase your motivation is to define weekly steps supporting your goals and take small daily actions to reach them.

 Set a short deadline for each step, and celebrate when you reach it.
-It will be much easier to stay focused and motivated when you see progress every week.

 This will also help you reassess your plans quickly if you fail to achieve one goal.